Mike Flynn may have violated law over Russia payments, House investigators say

 The Oversight Committee has been investigating whether Flynn, a retired Army lieutenant general, properly disclosed foreign payments he received for work overseas, including a speech in late 2015 to Russia’s state-owned TV network Russia Today for which he which he received over $33,000.

-Flynn directed the federal Defense Intelligence Agency until he was pushed out by the Obama administration, and at the time of the RT speech he continued to hold a top-level security clearance.
+Flynn directed the Pentagon’s Defense Intelligence Agency until he was pushed out by the Obama administration in 2014.
+At the time of the RT speech in December of 2015, the retired military officer he continued to hold a top-level security clearance.

-A spokesman for Flynn told ABC News at the time that the money from the RT appearance was from his speakers bureau, and that Flynn reported the contacts to the Defense Intelligence Agency.
+Robert Kelner, a lawyer for Mike Flynn, said in a statement to ABC News Tuesday that Flynn briefed the Defense Intelligence Agency “extensively regarding the RT speaking event trip both before and after the trip, and he answered any questions that were posed by DIA concerning the trip during those briefings.”

-In March, Chairman Jason Chaffetz and Cummings requested documents from the Pentagon, White House, FBI and Director of National Intelligence regarding Flynn’s contacts with foreign nationals and any funds he received from foreign sources.
+In March, Chaffetz and Cummings requested documents from the Pentagon, White House, FBI and Director of National Intelligence regarding Flynn’s contacts with foreign nationals and any funds he received from foreign sources.

+Separately, the House Oversight Committee is also claiming that the White House is “refusing” to provide documents it might have in its possession related to what it knew about Flynn’s contacts with the outside groups.

+A White House official told ABC the requests are “too broad to fill,” and that it can’t be responsive because the requests “predate the Trump administration.”

 Trump fired Flynn early in his term as national security adviser for allegedly misleading Vice President Mike Pence about his contacts with Russian officials.